-We are back with another edition of our ‘localizing’ series and with Valentines Day upon us, we decided to explore how our cousins from around the world go about ‘Localizing Love’.
+We decided to explore how our friends from around the world go about ‘Localizing Love’.

 Deemed the most romantic nation in the world, France, Paris in particular, has long been considered the most desirable destination to celebrate Valentine’s Day!
 Rumour has it, the tradition of giving Valentine’s Day cards is attributed to France when Charles, Duke of Orleans, sent love letters to his wife whilst he was imprisoned in the Tower of London 1415.